yalexublue/High_School_Picker/## Student.md

 High School Staff are individuals who are employed by a given school to facilitate the application processes of incoming students.
 They can also be the marketing specialist or receptionist working at the given schools.
 Their job function is to interact with Social Media, including apps like ShortList, to help build a schools’ online presence.
 They are able to use Shortlist to:
 1. Manage a school account
-2. Advertise school qualities or events
+2. Manage a school profile
-3. View meta-information about school performance in Shortlist
+3. Respond to student comments
-4. Respond to student comments
+4. View meta-information about school performance in Shortlist

 ## Shortlist Support